diegonc/techscrolls.org/content/posts/2023-01-18-assuming-an-iam-role-using-the-instance-metadata-service.md

   - EC2
   - IAM role
 ---
- The AWS CLI or SDK can use several methods to get credentials that allows the EC2 instance where it's running to use resorces, like S3 buckets.
+The AWS CLI or SDK can use several methods to get credentials that allows the EC2 instance where it's running to use resources, like S3 buckets.
 One of which is the Instance Metadata Services (IMDS).
-Currentl, the last version is `v2,` the main difference being that v2 requires a token to be requested before other endpoints may be called.
+Currently, the last version is `v2,` the main difference being that v2 requires a token to be requested before other endpoints may be called.

 F﻿or instance, lets ask for a token from the IMDSv2 that is valid for 5 minutes: